sae-br/ascent-assessment/README.md

-# Team Assessment Tool
+# Ascent Assessment for Teams

-This is a custom Django application I’m building as an MVP to support consultants' team assessment process.
-The goal is to make it simple for consultants or team leaders to create team assessments, invite members, collect responses, and generate actionable reports.
-I'm using the OrgHealth Ascent Model as the framework for this initial version.

-I'm building this in the open because I'm still new to this and want to offer and benefit from anyone's collaboration.

-## 🧠 What It Does (Eventually)

-- Teams can be created and managed
-- Assessments can be launched with a deadline (month/year)
+The Ascent Assessment is a secure, web-based application that enables leadership teams to measure, understand, and act on the health of their organization.
+Built with Django and PostgreSQL, the platform facilitates data collection, report generation, and tailored recommendations based on the OrgHealth Ascent Model.

+## 🚀 Features

-- Team members receive unique links to complete their assessments
+- Team assessments with private, invite-only access
-- Responses are stored and scored
+- Scored PDF reports with dynamic visuals and insights
-- Reports will be generated based on aggregate team responses
+- Suggested discussion points and actions based on results
+- Admin dashboard for managing teams, assessments, and reports
+- Secure, scalable PostgreSQL backend
+- Flexible report rendering via HTML-to-PDF pipeline

 ## 🔧 Tech Stack

 - Python 3.13
 - Django 5.2
-- PostgreSQL (local for now)
+- PostgreSQL
-- HTML/CSS (no front-end framework yet)
+- WeasyPrint (PDF generation), testing to be replaced with DocRaptor
-- Planned: Deployment via Render, email via SendGrid
+- Planned: Deployment via Render, email via MailGun, payments via Stripe

 ## 📁 Project Structure

 I've organized the project using an `apps/` directory to keep it modular and scalable.
 This is not default Django, so it's important to specify the changes.
 Here's the general structure:

 ```
-assessmvp/
+ascent-assessment/
 ├── apps/
-│   ├── accounts/     # users, etc
+│   ├── accounts/     # users
 │   ├── assessments/  # assessment categories, questions, start new, etc
 │   ├── common/       # some core functions ie markdown, etc
-│   ├── dashboard/
+│   ├── dashboard/    # dashboard displays
-│   ├── payments/
+│   ├── payments/     # billing, checkout, Stripe, etc
+│   ├── pdfexport/    # HTML-to-PDF generation, report design
-│   ├── reports/      # generate report, scoring, dynamic content, etc
+│   ├── reports/      # scoring, web report, dynamic content, report storage
 │   └── teams/        # manage teams and team members specific to user
 ├── assessment_tool/  # project settings, root urls
 ├── static/           # project-wide CSS/JS/images